raphaelgatti/v2-ach-api-docs/source/includes/_introduction.md

 ## Errors

 Error responses use HTTP status codes to indicate the type of error.
-The JSON response body will contain a top-level error code and a message which is a detailed description of the error.
+The JSON response body will contain a top-level error code and a message with a detailed description of the error.
 Errors will contain their own media type and will closely align with [this spec](https://github.com/blongden/vnd.error).

 ### Example HTTP 401 error